List of Scilla species

-This list of Scilla species shows the accepted species names within the genus Scilla, which are predominantly spring perennial plants in the Asparagaceae, (amaryllis) family.
+This list of Scilla species shows the accepted species names within the genus Scilla, which are predominantly spring perennial plants in the order of Asparagales, and the Asparagaceae (amaryllis) family.
 The common name is squill, but this has also been applied to a number of taxa not included in Scilla.

 The number of species varies from 30 to about 80, depending on how narrowly or widely the genus is defined.
 In the narrow circumscription (e.g Speta 1998) a number of species are segregated into eight separate smaller genera.
 Species of Chionodoxa are often included with Scilla and some classifications list those as a separate section of the genus Scilla (section Chionodoxa) (sec, all other species being included in section Scilla.

 List

 As of 2022, Plants of the World Online accepted the following species: